-The agency policy 5.1.2-A outlines the evaluation and treatment of such victims shall include, as appropriate, follow-up services, treatment plans, and, when necessary, referrals for continued care following their transfer to, or placement in, other facilities, or their release from custody.
+The agency policy outlines the evaluation and treatment of such victims shall include, as appropriate, follow-up services, treatment plans, and, when necessary, referrals for continued care following their transfer to, or placement in, other facilities, or their release from custody.
 The program shall help such victims with access to medical and mental health services consistent with the community level of care.
 Resident victims of sexual abuse while incarcerated shall be provided referrals for tests for sexually transmitted infections as medically appropriate.
 Staff will also provide residents with requested level of support through assisting with making appointments, transportation needs, and victim advocacy or staff accompaniment.
 Residents in need of medical treatment can make appointments with local doctors and utilize the hospital's emergency room.
 Residents are allowed to have approved keep-on-person medications.
 On-going treatment services shall be provided to the victim without financial cost and regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident.

 The agency policy 5.1.2-A and the facility policy 2019-6 states each facility shall offer medical and mental health evaluations and treatment where appropriate to all victims of sexual abuse.
 The intake staff are trained to do health screenings which are conducted upon arrival to the facility.
 If the resident reports prior victimization or is scored as a potential abuser, the resident is referred for mental health services.
 The referral must take place within 48 hours and the shift supervisor must be notified prior to housing.
-Of the sixteen resident files reviewed, three of the residents scored as a potential victim.
-The residents were offered a referral for mental health services, all three residents declined as noted on their risk assessment form and confirmed through the interviews with the residents.
+Of the eleven resident files reviewed, none of the residents were referred for mental health services.

 The agency's policy 5.1.2-A states, "The facility shall attempt to coordinate a mental health evaluation of all known resident-on-resident abusers who remain in the facility within 60 days of learning of such abuse history and connect abusers with treatment when deemed appropriate by outside mental health practitioners."
 The agency defines "known abusers" as those inmate or resident abusers in which a PREA investigation determined either administratively substantiated or substantiated by outside law enforcement.
 Mental health and sex offender treatment services are provided through local outside agencies.
-There was no resident on resident reported allegations during the audit period.

-A memo to file from the Facility Director stated, "No ongoing medical or mental health care plan was needed/implemented during the review period."
+A memo to file from the Facility Director stated, "Seaside Center did not have any residents placed on treatment plans related to sexual abuse during the review period."